 Lead bird collision surveys (spring and fall only).

 Lights Out is a behavior-change campaign aimed at saving migratory birds by encouraging businesses and residents to turn off non-essential lights during spring and fall migration.
 Bird collision surveys are an important component of scientific research.
-TCA leads surveys in downtown Dallas and Fort Worth as well as on-campus at Texas A&M University, College Station, during spring (March-May) and fall (Sept & Oct) migration.
-Interns will help lead the survey three days each week.
-Interns residing outside the DFW area may participate if surveying is available in their area.
+TCA leads surveys in downtown Dallas and Fort Worth as well as on-campus at Texas A&M University, College Station, during spring (March-May) and fall (September-November) migration seasons.
+Interns will help lead the survey two days each week in addition to another small project.

 Promote Lights Out for Wildlife certification program.

 Interns will strengthen the Lights Out for Wildlife brand by promoting the behavior-change campaign through social media campaigns, marketing techniques, and presentations.
 You will also help reach out to municipality officials, business owners, and community members to encourage taking action during bird migrations.
 Lights Out for Wildlife is a program to certify homes, businesses, and/or buildings by taking Lights Out action to save birds and other wildlife impacted by light pollution.
 Interns will assist in promoting the certification program and create strategies to encourage participation.

 Create a fundraiser.